 Last Updated on

 We all know that young children love repetition.
 If you have been around a child under the age of 3 lately, you know this well.
 They repeat questions, they repeat words, they repeat actions….over and over again.
-For us adults, this is honestly kind of annoying, but for these little ones, this is learning at its best.
-Practice makes perfect, as the old saying goes.
-Little children know this well and they inherently know what their brains need.
+For adults, this is honestly kind of annoying, but for these little ones, this is learning at its best.
+In the world of child development and parenting, as in other areas, “practice makes perfect.”
+Little children know this well and they inherently do what their brains need.

 It turns out that repetition is helpful for young children before they are even verbal.
 New research coming out of the University of Maryland is showing this clearly.
 In a recent study, researchers evaluated 121 infants (7 months of age) and their later language development at age 2.
 The authors specifically wanted to understand if the amount of repetition in language that the infants were exposed to was related to their later language development.